Student Life and Engagement

 - Provide advising, training and mentoring to student leaders and advisors

 We provide diverse and innovative programs that foster student engagement, leadership development and commitment to the community.

-Student Life & Engagement strives to enhance the educational and leadership abilities of students through student government, cocuriccular programs, recreation, and volunteer opportunities.
+Student Life & Engagement strives to enhance the educational and leadership abilities of students through student government, athletics, recreation, and volunteer opportunities.

 Student Life & Engagement value a student-centered community where:

-- Diversity, belonging, and inclusion are embedded in our services, programs, and activities
+- Diversity and inclusion are embedded in our work, programs, and activities

 - Integrity guides our sense of fairness, honesty, and empathy

 - Communication is open, respectful, and continuous